flutter/website/src/docs/release/breaking-changes/text-field-material-localizations.md

 ## Context

-If the `TextField` descends from a `MaterialApp`, the `DefaultMaterialLocalizations` is already instantiated and will not require any changes to your existing code.
+If the `TextField` descends from a `MaterialApp`, the `DefaultMaterialLocalizations` is already instantiated and won't require any changes to your existing code.

 If the `TextField` doesn't descend from `MaterialApp`, you can use a `Localizations` widget to provide your own localizations.

 ## Migration guide